| THE COLOR OF THE ARMENIAN LAND (1969)

 where this frame was used and credited to a "staff photographer" while in reality someone

 cut the original negative of Mikhail Vartanov's film and enlarged its 35mm frame.
+In 2014,

 CAST and ART DEPARTMENT: